projectcalico/calico/master/security/kubernetes-default-deny.md

 ### Big picture

-Change the default for Kubernetes pods from allowing all traffic, to denying all traffic using Kubernetes or Calico network policy.
+Enable a default deny policy for Kubernetes pods using Kubernetes or Calico network policy.

 ### Value

-A **default deny** network policy provides an enhanced security posture -- so workloads without policy (or incorrect policy) are not allowed traffic until appropriate network policy is defined.
+A **default deny** network policy provides an enhanced security posture -- so pods without policy (or incorrect policy) are not allowed traffic until appropriate network policy is defined.

 ### Features